egison/egison/README.md

 There are <a target="_blank" href="https://ghc.haskell.org/trac/ghc/wiki/ViewPatterns#Relatedwork">a lot of existing work</a> for pattern-matching.

-The advantage of Egison is that it achieves **all of the following features** at the same time.
+The advantage of Egison is that it fulfillss **all the following two requirement** at the same time.

-* Modularization of the way of pattern-matching for each data type
+(1) Efficient backtracking algorithm for non-linear pattern matching.
-* Pattern-matching with multiple results (backtracking)
+(2) Extensibility of patterns.

-* Non-linear pattern-matching with **lexical scoping**
+Additionally, it fulfills the following requirements.

-* Parametric polymorphism of pattern-constructors
+(3) Polymorphism of patterns.

-The <a target="_blank" href="https://www.egison.org/manual/mechanism.html">Pattern-Matching Mechanism</a> section in Egison developer's manual explains how we achieve that.
+(4) Pattern matching with infinitely many results.

-Please read <a target="_blank" href="http://arxiv.org/abs/1407.0729">our paper on arXiv.org</a> for details.
+Please read <a target="_blank" https://arxiv.org/abs/1808.10603">our paper</a> for details.

 ## Installation